2. PURPOSE OF DATA PROCESSING

 When you order products in our online store, we process the personal data that you provide to us as part of the respective order.
 Which data is concerned can be seen from the order form fields and includes in particular name, delivery address and billing address, payment method, email address and which products were purchased at what price.
 We use such data to process and invoice the order.

 For payment processing, the required data is passed on to the respective payment companies.
 For payment processing as well as for the operation of our website and the online store and for the offered contact possibilities, we use various third party service providers such as hosting providers and email service providers.
 All these service providers only process the data on our behalf as mandated processors according article 28 GDPR.

 The legal basis for this data processing is art.
 6 para.
 1 lit. a, b and f GDPR.

-We store user data collected via contact form or via the online store order process in order to automatically fill in the information fields in case of future visits and in order to be able to display your order history.
+We store user data collected via contact form, via the online store order process or via our guarantee registration platform in order to automatically fill in the information fields in case of future visits and in order to be able to display your order history.
 The legal basis for this data processing is art.
 6 para.
 1 lit. a and b GDPR.